 In my previous life directing formation programs for children, youth and families at Episcopal churches, this has long been my busiest time of year, with countless hours spent preparing for the liturgies of Holy Week and Easter and all the special activities that go along with them.
-Even though I knew this year would be different, having left parish ministry at the beginning of March, I did not understand how different this Holy Week and Easter would be, for all of us.
+Having left parish ministry at the beginning of March 2020, I did not anticipate how different Holy Week and Easter would be, for all of us.

-To that end, I’ve written a series of posts with some ideas for households with or without children, with simple ideas for the next week.
+To that end, I’ve written a series of posts for households with or without children, that are simple ideas for observing Holy Week at home.
 In spite of everything, and just when we need it most, the stone will be rolled away from the tomb, Easter will come, and it is possible, perhaps even likely, that this year we will feel the mystery of the resurrection even more powerfully.

-Good Friday, with some good theology and a recipe for hot cross buns
+Good Friday, with good theology and a recipe for hot cross buns

 Holy Saturday, with ideas for the waiting